Accessibility

 Exploratree Play Area

-Our brand-new natural play area has been custom designed with a series of timber (re-purposing trees which were brought down during storm Arwen and Barra) and rope structures creating a giant spiders web!
+Run wild with the forest!
+Our natural play area has been custom-designed, re-purposing trees which were brought down during storm Arwen and Barra, with a series of timber and rope structures creating a giant spider’s web!

-Look in the trees for red squirrels, up to the sky for birds and under logs for millipedes.
+Climb through the spider’s web and up to the tree house, look in the trees for red squirrels, up to the sky for birds and under logs for millipedes.
 Our Enchanted Web provides physical and creative play opportunities and challenges inviting children to climb, balance and explore the natural world around them.

-Bespoke made by Sam Green, Exploratree is full of individual quirks, celebrating the individual nature of each piece of timber.
+Bespoke made by Sam Green, the Exploratree is full of individual quirks, celebrating the individual nature of each piece of timber.

-Ramblers Rucksacks
+Rambler’s Rucksacks

-Available to hire for the duration of your visit for £3 per Rucksack - please speak to our Visitor Centre Team!
+Available to hire for the duration of your visit for £3 per rucksack - please speak to our Visitor Centre Team.

 Buy Tickets With Ramblers Rucksacks